huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the cce node resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the CCE node resource.
 If omitted, the provider-level region will be used.
-Changing this creates a new cce node resource.
+Changing this creates a new CCE node resource.

 * `cluster_id` - (Required, String, ForceNew) ID of the cluster.
 Changing this parameter will create a new resource.

 * `name` - (Optional, String) Node Name.

-* `flavor_id` - (Required, String, ForceNew) Specifies the flavor id.
+* `flavor_id` - (Required, String, ForceNew) Specifies the flavor ID.
 Changing this parameter will create a new resource.

 * `availability_zone` - (Required, String, ForceNew) specify the name of the available partition (AZ).
 Changing this